liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = 4.2.0 =

+**NOTICE:** Version 4.x of the plugin will be the last version to support WordPress versions lower than 5.3.
+If you're on a lower version of WordPress think about updating it if you still would like receive updates for this plugin.

 * [FEATURE] Reflect noGutters and horizontalGutters options visually in editor  (WordPress >= 5.4).
 * [FIX] Add missing "Medium" size to vertical gutter options.
 * [FIX] Fix label of default css grid gutter option ("Medium" instead of "None").